 Paul Ince's cheap shot.
 Arsene Wenger's goodwill.
 Kevin Keegan's Braehead confession.
 One of Scotland's most glorious failures.

-It's been two decades since the Euro 2000 play-offs, when the Scots won 1-0 at Wembley to come achingly close to reversing a 2-0 defeat at Hampden in the Euro 2000 play-offs.
+It's now just over two decades since the Euro 2000 play-offs, when the Scots won 1-0 at Wembley to come achingly close to reversing a 2-0 defeat at Hampden.

-As it was, England proceeded to the finals in Belgium and Netherlands, but Craig Brown's side produced one of the biggest results and performances in Scottish football history 20 years ago on Sunday.
+As it was, England proceeded to the finals in Belgium and the Netherlands, although Craig Brown's side almost made it as they produced one of the biggest results and performances in Scottish football history.

 To reflect on the that combustible two-legged affair, BBC Scotland spoke to some of those involved in the Scotland camp at the time.